Backpacking Singapore

 Unique Activities in Singapore

-Another good way to get an idea of things to do in Singapore is to scan the activities offered by Get Your Guide or Viator.
-They work directly with local tour operators, so you won’t have to scour the internet or roam around town trying to find the best deal.
+Viator is another popular travel website that helps you book things to do in Singapore.
+They work directly with local tour operators in Singapore, so you won’t have to scour the internet or roam around town trying to find the best deal.

 Singapore has an excellently maintained underground system which is both easy and cheap to use, this is supplemented by a good bus service and together there isn’t anywhere that you can’t reach easily.
 An increasingly popular way to travel the city, however, is by rickshaw, small carriages towed by an energetic bike rider.
 When using these services or taxis always be sure to agree on a fare beforehand to avoid a nasty shock when it comes to time to pay.